thongonary/machine_learning_vbscan/README.md

-# VBSCan@Ljubljana: Training Event - Machine Learning Tutorials
+# Machine Learning Tutorials

-Based on CMSDAS 2019 @LPC Machine Learning Exercise by Javier Duarte
+Largely based on CMSDAS 2019 @LPC Machine Learning Exercise by Javier Duarte

-Editted by Thong Nguyen for the VBScan@Ljubljana training event.

 ## Introduction

 This is a set of tutorials for the VBScan@Ljubljana training event.
-They are intended to show you how to build machine learning models in python (`Keras`/`TensorFlow`) and use them in your analyses.
+They are intended to show you how to build machine learning models in python (`Pytorch` and `Keras`/`TensorFlow`) and use them in your analyses.
 We will build event-level classifiers for differentiating VBF Higgs and standard model background 4 muon events and jet-level classifiers for differentiating boosted W boson jets from QCD jets.

 ## Main notebooks in this tutorial